Instructions

 In [my book "Searches"], I chronicle how big technology companies have exploited human language for their gain.
 We let this happen, I argue, because we also benefit somewhat from using the products.
 It's a dynamic that makes us complicit in big tech's accumulation of wealth and power: we're both victims and beneficiaries.
 I describe this complicity, but I also enact it, through my own internet archives: my Google searches, my Amazon product reviews and, yes, my ChatGPT dialogues.

 People often describe chatbots' textual output as "bland" or "generic" - the linguistic equivalent of a beige office building.
 OpenAl's products are built to "sound like a colleague", as OpenAl puts it, using language that, coming from a person, would sound "polite", "empathetic", "kind", "rationally optimistic" and "engaging", among other qualities.
 OpenAl describes these strategies as helping its products seem "professional" and "approachable".
-This appears to be bound up with making us feel safe
+This appears to be bound up with making us feel safe.

 Trust is a challenge for artificial intelligence (Al) companies, partly because their products regularly produce falsehoods and reify sexist, racist, US-centric cultural norms.
 While the companies are working on these problems, they persist: OpenAl found that its latest systems generate errors at a higher rate than its previous system.
 In the book, I wrote about the inaccuracies and biases and also demonstrated them with the products.
 When I prompted Microsoft's Bing Image Creator to produce a picture of engineers and space explorers, it gave me an entirely male cast of characters; when my father asked ChatGPT to edit his writing, it transmuted his perfectly correct Indian English into American English.
 Those weren't flukes.
 Research suggests that both tendencies are widespread.